alban-read/M1-MICRO-FORTH/dumbint.md

 The compiler also respects the state of TRON and TROFF, if tracing is on words are compiled as tracable.

-The speed difference between FASTER and TRACEABLE is small.
+The speed difference between FASTER and TRACEABLE words is small.

 Note the objective here is not to write a fast FIB, but to test the program.